manishshettym/WhatsEpoch/README.md

 ![](demo.gif)

 My recent ventures into cutting edge deep learning models have also pulled me towards anxious nights of model training.
 Models like RESNET, BERT, Hierarchial Multi Task Learners etc ate away a ton of time, just staring at the screen.
-I even started keeping a loop of alarms to get up.
+I even started setting a loop of alarms to get up.
 But the worst happened when I got up in the morning to see that my SSH session had crashed.
 Now that is NOT a good start to a day.

 So I turned towards twilio and made this simple python wrapper to use a twilio account to send notifications on my whatsapp number :clinking_glasses: